 After every project, a staff member from the partnering organization meets with students to thank them for their work.
 That networking leads to internship and job opportunities for students.

 “People get connected in ways they wouldn’t otherwise,” Professor Eberhardt says.
 “And these kinds of projects let students see the opportunities that are out there.”

 Professor Eberhardt adds that there is one more benefit to the work.

 “We are helping out in ways that show that we’re not just a closed university doing our thing.
 We’re using our knowledge to serve the community.”

 Here, too, Professor Eberhardt is somewhat unconventional, providing community service not just to the human residents of Northwest Indiana, but to its trees, streams, flowers, and dunes as well.

-Because the experiences shape future environmental scientists, these projects will go on to benefit even more communities around the United States and even the globe.
+Because the experiences shapes future environmental scientists, these projects will go on to benefit even more communities around the United States and around the globe.